hfinkel/lfort/docs/LanguageExtensions.rst

 Thread-Safety Annotation Checking
 =================================

-Clang supports additional attributes for checking basic locking policies in multithreaded programs.
-Clang currently parses the following list of attributes, although **the implementation for these annotations is currently in development.** For more details, see the `GCC implementation
+LFort supports additional attributes for checking basic locking policies in multithreaded programs.
+LFort currently parses the following list of attributes, although **the implementation for these annotations is currently in development.** For more details, see the `GCC implementation
 <http://gcc.gnu.org/wiki/ThreadSafetyAnnotation>`_.